perokvist/event-driven-architecture/azure_containers.md

 ## Azure Services and Containers

 In Azure we see more and more services adopting containers as an deployment option even into catered services.
-In some cases you could run the workload your self, but running it in a catered service reduces complexty and adds specialized features.
+In some cases you could run the workload your self, but running it in a catered service reduces complexity and adds specialized features.

 This could also be seen in the early announced integrations with Dapr.
-Even if the intial release might be targeting kubernetes, we see integrated services support containers, [docker compose](https://docs.docker.com/compose/) and in some cases even [HELM](https://helm.sh/).
+Even if the initial release might be targeting kubernetes, we see integrated services support containers, [docker compose](https://docs.docker.com/compose/) and in some cases even [HELM](https://helm.sh/).

 - [Azure Logic apps integration](https://cloudblogs.microsoft.com/opensource/2020/05/26/announcing-cloud-native-workflows-dapr-logic-apps/)
 - [Azure functions integration](https://cloudblogs.microsoft.com/opensource/2020/07/01/announcing-azure-functions-extension-for-dapr/)